Jerico Nelson

-Jerico Nelson (born September 19, 1989) is a former American Football strong safety.
+Jerico Nelson (born September 19, 1989) is an American former football strong safety.
 Nelson signed with the New Orleans Saints as an undrafted free agent in 2012.
 Nelson played College football at Arkansas.

 Early years

 Nelson, from New Sarpy, Louisiana, attended both John Curtis Christian School and later Destrehan High School in Destrehan, Louisiana.
 Nelson was ranked as 23rd athlete in the nation and was ranked as the 9th overall prospect in the state of Louisiana by Rivals.com.
 He also was ranked as the No. 51 running back in the nation by Scout.com.

 College career

 He played College football at Arkansas.
 He finished college with 268 tackles, 10.5 Sacks, 4 Interceptions, 12 Pass Deflections, 2 Forced fumbles.

 In his Freshman season, he finished with 37 tackles and 3.5 sacks.

 In his Sophomore season, he finished the season with 74 Tackles, 2.5 Sacks, one Interception and a Forced fumble.

 In his Junior season, he finished the season with 87 tackles, 2.5 Sacks, one Interception in which it was returned for a touchdown and a forced fumble.

 In his Senior season, he finished his Senior season with 70 Tackles, 2 sacks and 4 pass deflections.